ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/replicated-dynamic-tables.md

 yt remove '#replica-id'
 ```

-#### Adding a replica to an existing replicated table {#add-new-replica}

-If you want to add a replica with fully coping the data of an existing replica, use the replica copy {% if audience == "public" %}tool{% else %}[tool](../../../user-guide/dynamic-tables/replicated-dynamic-tables.md#add-table-replica-script){% endif %}.

-If you want to add a new replica or you already have a replica table that stores the required data state, use one of the two attributes (`start_replication_timestamp` or `start_replication_row_indexes`) when creating a `table_replica` object.
-With `start_replication_timestamp`, all changes that have a commit ts strictly greater than the specified value (in the sense of the metacluster timestamp) will be replicated.
-If you need to initiate replication from an arbitrary moment of time, the most convenient way is to specify a timestamp obtained by calling generate-timestamp for the metacluster.
-With `start_replication_row_indexes`, you need to specify the row index (and do so for each tablet of the replicated table) from where you want data to replicate.
-You can obtain relevant row indexes from the get-tablet-infos query.
+When creating a replica, you can specify the `start_replication_timestamp` attribute.
+Then all changes that have a commit ts strictly greater than the specified value will be replicated.
+This parameter enables you to connect a new replica to an existing replicated table on the fly (assuming that you somehow managed to make a copy of the table as of the specified timestamp).
+We are talking about timestamps in the meta cluster sense.

 ### Creating replica tables